 Student Learning Outcomes

-- Students will be able to solve problems using appropriate software to implement the appropriate models.
+Students will be able to conduct research using appropriate software to implement these models.

-- Students will be able to disseminate the results of their work to others.
+Students will be able to disseminate the results of their research to others.

 Course Delivery Format